mschmidt712/kubernetes-ci-cd/README.md

 ## Part 3

+### Initializing Helm will install Tiller (Helm's server) in our kubernetes cluster

+`helm init --wait --debug`
+`kubectl rollout status deploy/tiller-deploy -n kube-system`

 #### Step1

-Start the etcd operator and service on the cluster.
-You may notice errors showing up as it is waiting to start up the cluster.
-This is normal until it starts.

-`scripts/etcd.sh`
+setup the etcd operator on the cluster using a Helm Chart

+`helm install stable/etcd-operator --version 0.8.0 --name etcd-operator --debug --wait`

 #### Step2

-Now that we have an etcd service, we need an etcd client.
-The following command will set up a directory within etcd for storing key-value pairs, and then run the etcd client.
+Create the etcd cluster

+* `kubectl  create -f manifests/etcd-cluster.yaml`
-`kubectl create -f manifests/etcd-job.yml`
+* `kubectl  create -f manifests/etcd-service.yaml`

 #### Step3

-Check the status of the job in step 2 to make sure it deployed.

-`kubectl describe jobs/etcd-job`

-#### Step4

 The crossword application is a multi-tier application whose services depend on each other.
 We will create three services in Kubernetes ahead of time, so that the deployments are aware of them.

-`kubectl apply -f manifests/all-services.yml`
+`kubectl apply -f manifests/all-services.yaml`

+#### Step4

+Now we're going to walk through an initial build of the monitor-scale service.

+``docker build -t 127.0.0.1:30400/monitor-scale:`git rev-parse --short HEAD` -f applications/monitor-scale/Dockerfile applications/monitor-scale``

 #### Step5

-Now we're going to walk through an initial build of the monitor-scale service.
+Set up a proxy so we can push the monitor-scale Docker image we just built to our cluster's registry. so let's first build socat in case it's not present in your local machine from part 1 or 2 anymore

-`docker build -t 127.0.0.1:30400/monitor-scale:`git rev-parse --short HEAD` -f applications/monitor-scale/Dockerfile applications/monitor-scale`
+`docker build -t socat-registry -f applications/socat/Dockerfile applications/socat`

 #### Step6

-Set up a proxy so we can push the monitor-scale Docker image we just built to our cluster's registry.
+And run the proxy container from the newly created image

-`docker stop socat-registry; docker rm socat-registry; docker run -d -e "REGIP=`minikube ip`" --name socat-registry -p 30400:5000 chadmoon/socat:latest bash -c "socat TCP4-LISTEN:5000,fork,reuseaddr TCP4:`minikube ip`:30400"`
+``docker stop socat-registry; docker rm socat-registry; docker run -d -e "REG_IP=`minikube ip`" -e "REG_PORT=30400" --name socat-registry -p 30400:5000 socat-registry``

 #### Step7

 Push the monitor-scale image to the registry.

-`docker push 127.0.0.1:30400/monitor-scale:`git rev-parse --short HEAD``
+``docker push 127.0.0.1:30400/monitor-scale:`git rev-parse --short HEAD` ``

 #### Step8